 Gary Lee is a private cello teacher and freelance musician.
 He earned his MM in Cello Performance from the St. Louis Conservatory of Music and his BM in Cello Performance (cum laude) from Illinois Wesleyan University.
 His teachers include Yuan Tung, Robert Luke, Gordon Robson, and Karl Lear.
 His education includes training in chamber music, orchestral repertoire, contemporary music ensemble, and early music ensemble.
 Other instruments studied include piano and bass viola da gamba.
 He was a member of Missouri All-State Orchestra in the first three years of its existence, seated principal cello his senior year.

-Gary teaches cello through Community Music School of Webster University, Dayspring School of the Arts, Lessons Unlimited, and his private studio.
+Gary teaches cello through Community Music School of Webster University, Dayspring School of the Arts, and his private studio.
 He also teaches beginning bass viola da gamba through his private studio.
-He was recently honored with the Outstanding Studio Educator 2016 Award from the American String Teachers Association, Missouri Chapter.
+In 2016 he was honored with the Outstanding Studio Educator 2016 Award from the American String Teachers Association, Missouri Chapter.

 Gary is a member of Musicians’ Association of St. Louis (AFM Local 2-197), Suzuki Association of the Americas, American String Teachers Association, and Viola da Gamba Society of America.